Mary2021/EcommerceProductPage/README.md

 Users should be able to:

 - View the optimal layout for the site depending on their device's screen size
+- Switch the large product image by clicking on the small thumbnail images

+Yet to come features:
-- See hover states for all interactive elements on the page
+- Users can see hover states for all interactive elements on the page
 - Open a lightbox gallery by clicking on the large product image
-- Switch the large product image by clicking on the small thumbnail images
 - Add items to the cart
 - View the cart and remove items from it